XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Introduction

-In summary, the key contributions of this paper are:
+In summary, the key contributions of this paper are as follows:

-\begin{itemize} \itemsep{0.8em} \item We proposed and implemented XG-BoT, an explainable GNN-based botnet detection, which allows the network administrator to perform botnet detection and automatic forensics based on a network communication graph in real-time.
+\begin{itemize} \itemsep{0.8em} \item We propose and implement XG-BoT, a deep, explainable, graph neural network-based model that can detect botnets within large-scale communication networks.
+XG-BoT can also enable automatic forensics by highlighting suspicious network flows and related botnet nodes using GNNExplainer and saliency maps.
+This, until now, has been lacking in current botnet detection approaches.

-\item The comprehensive evaluation of the proposed model by two datasets indicates that superior performance can be achieved via comparisons of state-of-the-art approaches. \end{itemize}
+\item The comprehensive evaluation of the proposed XG-BoT approach, using two datasets, indicates that it can achieve superior performance compared to state-of-the-art approaches.
+Additionally, the experiments demonstrate that useful explainable results can be generated for automatic network forensics. \end{itemize}

-The paper is organized as follows: In Section~\ref{related_works}, we introduce the latest related works of botnet detection.
+The paper is organized as follows: In Section~\ref{related_works}, we introduce the latest works related to botnet detection.
 In Section~\ref{method}, we describe our proposed method.
-In Section~\ref{results}, we provide the evaluation of the model.
-Section~\ref{summary} provides the summary of this paper.
+Section~\ref{chap:exp} describes the experimental settings.
+In Section~\ref{results}, we provide an evaluation of the model.
+Section~\ref{explainable_results} discusses explainability, and Section~\ref{summary} summarises the paper.